ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ]
 ~~~

-The access requested for a given object when using these fields
+The access requested for each object in the array
 is the cross-product of all fields of the object.
 That is to
 say, the object represents a request for all `actions` listed
 to be used at all `locations` listed for all possible `datatypes`